MariusHaueis/SumsOfDigitalFactorials/README.md

 # SumsOfDigitalFactorials
-This is my for the Project Euler #254: Sums of Digit Factorials problem.
+This is my solution for the Project Euler #254: Sums of Digit Factorials problem.

 Define f(n) as the sum of the factorials of the digits of n.
 For example, f(342) = 3! + 4! + 2! = 32